PreMob/RedHawk/README.md

 ## 🏆 Acknowledgments

-- OpenAI for the GPT API
+- Google for the Gemini AI API
 - The cybersecurity community for threat intelligence
 - All contributors and beta testers